goethan/Udacity_Projects/tentative/ml.md

 We notice that AdaBoost has the most balanced performance for accuracy, precision and recall.
 As a result, the F1 score, the harmonic mean of precision and recall, is also high.
 The F2 score is a weighted harmonic mean of precision and recall, and turns out to be highest among all algorithms chosen.

 LogisticRegression has comparable accuracy and precision but has low recall.
-Recall which measures the probability that the model can correctly spot a POI when the person is actually a POI.
+Recall measures the probability that the model can correctly spot a POI when the person is actually a POI.
 A low recall is unacceptable in our situation, where we want to find all the potential frauds.

 Our candidate for the final submission of the project will be Adaboost, and the feature used is the 14 features from SelectKBEST.
 As a quick sum, we have: